-Our sample shows that failure rate is higher when target firm is a domestic operation, with both A and D being 7.3%.
-The target firm is a foreign entity, failure rate reduces significantly.
-For the transactions with unclear results, classified as pending, only transactions among foreign firms exhibit a substantially higher rate, nearly 20% for C, while the pending rate for the other three directions runs in a narrow range of 9-12%.
+Our sample shows that failure rate is higher when the target firm is a domestic operation, with both 'A' and 'D' being 7.3 per cent.
+When the target firm is a foreign entity, failure rate reduces significantly.
+For the transactions with unclear results classified as pending, only transactions among foreign firms exhibit a substantially higher rate, nearly 20 per cent for 'C', while the pending rate for the other three directions runs in a narrow range of 9-12 per cent.

-4.1.2.
-Market Timing
+4.1.2 Market Timing